Queuety

 wp queuety work --queue=default --workers=4

-• Each child uses its own database connection, so ensure your MySQL max_connections can accommodate the pool
+Requirements: The pcntl PHP extension must be installed, and each child uses its own database connection, so your MySQL max_connections setting needs to accommodate the pool.

 Stale job recovery